eedorenko/CAIRA/docs/learning/caira-fundamentals/200-devcontainer-foundry-basic-deployment.md

 **Real Challenge**: Your team needs a standardized way to onboard new engineers to the CAIRA platform.
 Everyone should use the same development environment with pre-configured tools, follow consistent deployment workflows, and leverage AI assistance to avoid common configuration mistakes.
 You're the first to validate this workflow.

-**Your Task**: Open CAIRA in VS Code devcontainer, authenticate with Azure, use caira-assistant to guide your deployment decisions, and successfully deploy the foundry_basic architecture with proper validation at each step.
+**Your Task**: Open CAIRA in VS Code devcontainer, authenticate with Azure, optionally use caira-assistant chatmode to guide your deployment decisions, and successfully deploy the foundry_basic architecture with proper validation at each step.

 ## Essential Setup

 **Required** (check these first):

 - [ ] Docker Desktop installed and **running** (check status bar/tray icon)
-- [ ] VS Code installed with Remote - Containers extension (ms-vscode-remote.remote-containers)
+- [ ] VS Code installed with **Dev Containers extension** (ms-vscode-remote.remote-containers) - **MUST be installed before opening CAIRA repo**
 - [ ] CAIRA repository cloned locally (`git clone https://github.com/microsoft/CAIRA.git`)
 - [ ] Azure subscription with these permissions: **Contributor** + **User Access Administrator** (or **Owner**)
 - [ ] Azure CLI authentication capability (browser or device code flow available)
 - [ ] Completed Kata 150 (Understanding CAIRA Architecture Patterns)

+**Important**: Use a **separate VS Code instance** (not this one) to work through the kata steps.
+This kata instance should remain open for reference and progress tracking while you work in the CAIRA repository.

 **Quick Validation**: Open Docker Desktop and confirm it shows "Engine running".
 In VS Code, verify the Remote - Containers extension is installed and enabled.

 > **🤖 Want Interactive AI Coaching?**
 >
-> Load the **CAIRA Assistant** chat mode for deployment-specific guidance and validation!
+> Load the **Learning Kata Coach** chat mode for task check-offs, progress tracking, progressive hints, and personalized guidance.
 >
-> In GitHub Copilot Chat, select **caira-assistant** mode and say:
+> In GitHub Copilot Chat, select **Learning Kata Coach** mode and say:
 >
 > ```text
 > I'm working on the Devcontainer & Foundry Basic Deployment kata and want guidance for deploying foundry_basic architecture.